Purchasing accessible technology

 Use the following language to incorporate accessibility into RFP/RFB requirements (note that the rating guidance applies to RFPs to assist the scoring team.
 The requirements are pass/fail for RFBs so adjust language to allow for a yes/no response.)

-ID | Requirement | Rating Guidance |
+| ID | Requirement | Rating Guidance |

-Accessibility feature demos
+Accessibility documentation and feature demos

 When discussing demo sessions with vendors, request specific information about the accessibility of their product, such as the following: